Introduction

 How you can get involved

 There are a number of ways that we collect your feedback and we try to offer as many ways as possible as we know that you can’t always get to formal meetings.
-We have:

 • Two Carers Forums per year in the Middlesex Suite at the Civic Centre.
 These are delivered in partnership with the Council and take place in March and October each year.